-Oral consultations for referral patients are $50.
-These may be done in person during office hours, or through telemedicine (preferred).
-Telemedicine offers the ability to learn more about the possible outcomes, see example cases, and have consultation availabilities on evenings and weekends.
+Oral consultations for referral patients are $65.
+These consults may be done in person during office hours, or via remote consult.
+Remote consults offers the ability to learn more about the possible outcomes, see example cases, and have consultation availabilities on weekday evenings and weekends, from the comforts of your own home.
 Once a procedure is performed, images of treatments, charts, and reports are sent to the referring veterinary clinic to keep patient medical record continuity.
 3D images are sent home with patients as well.

 Oral consultations by a DVM to discuss treatment choices, review current radiographs (even under anesthesia) are free when it's DVM to DVM.
 Please consider texting Dr. Jen directly to answer questions for patients that are under anesthesia.

 Three-dimensional imaging is like a human CT scan or MRI, but it uses about half (or less) as much radiation, takes 75% less time, and has 20 times (on average) more detail.
 The scans are as thin as 0.09 mm whereas typical human scans are 4 mm thick.
 This 3D or HDVI (high definition volumetric imaging) can be used to image bone as well as soft tissues, and then make a true 3D image of the layers of the scan.